kesslermatics/Aquaware/Website/docs/docs/getting-started/animal-disease-detection/how_to_check_animal_for_diseases.md

-# How to check fish for diseases
+# How to check animals for diseases

 This guide explains how to use the **Aquaware API** to check fish for diseases based on uploaded images.
 The API is available only to users with the **Premium Subscription Tier (Tier 3)**.